williamcjrogers/VeriCaseJet/vericase/AI_KEY_MANAGEMENT.md

-# VeriCase AI Key Management Guide
+﻿# VeriCase AI Key Management Guide

-## 🔑 Where Does VeriCase Load AI Keys From?
+## ðŸ”‘ Where Does VeriCase Load AI Keys From?

 VeriCase supports **multiple AI providers** and loads API keys in the following priority order: